AJMakesStuff/Centauri-Dashboard/README.md

 ## Development checks

 With Node.js installed, run `node --test tests/protocol.test.cjs`.
 Tests simulate both transports, registration/authentication failures, command acknowledgements, partial updates, terminal states, camera overrides, and reconnect cleanup.
 They do not contact a printer or actuate hardware.

+## Disclaimer
+This project was developed through a combination of human-written code and AI-assisted development.